aslamovyura/tempDSP/Specification on testingConfigPy.xml.md

 	<options deletePresentOnlyLocally="0" updateRemote="0" preLocalCopying="0" postLocalCopying="0"/>
 </exampleTask>
 ```
-then after running the task, there will be the following file structure on the local (assuming that there haven't been any of the items from the remote before):
+then after running the task, there will be the following file structure on the local (assuming that there weren't any of the items from the remote before):
 ```
 baseFolder\
 └── ftpTemp
     ├── folder1\
     │   └── plainFile1.ext
     └── folder2\
         └── plainFile2.ext
 ```